-163. Both Australia and New Zealand insisted on the people-centred approach throughout the legal proceedings (written and oral phases).
+159. Both Australia and New Zealand insisted on the people-centred approach throughout the legal proceedings (written and oral phases).
 New Zealand, for example, in its Memorial, invoked the obligation erga omnes not to undertake nuclear testing "owed to the international community as a whole" (paras.
 207-208), adding that non-compliance with it aroused "the keenest sense of alarm and antagonism among the peoples" and States of the region wherein the tests were conducted (para.
 212).
-In its oral arguments in the public sitting of 10 July 1974 in the same Nuclear Tests case, New Zealand again invoked "the rights of all members of the international community", and the obligations erga omnes owed to the international community as a whole 185.
-And Australia, for example, in its oral arguments in the public sitting of 8 July 1974, referring to the 1963 Partial Test Ban Treaty, underlined the concern of "the whole international community" for "the future of mankind" and the responsibility imposed by "the principles of international law" upon "all States to refrain from testing nuclear weapons in the atmosphere" 186.
+In its oral arguments in the public sitting of 10 July 1974 in the same Nuclear Tests case, New Zealand again invoked "the rights of all members of the international community", and the obligations erga omnes owed to the international community as a whole 173.
+And Australia, for example, in its oral arguments in the public sitting of 8 July 1974, referring to the 1963 Partial Test Ban Treaty, underlined the concern of "the whole international community" for "the future of mankind" and the responsibility imposed by "the principles of international law" upon "all States to refrain from testing nuclear weapons in the atmosphere" 174.

-164. The outcome of the Nuclear Test cases, however, was rather disappointing: even though the ICJ issued orders of provisional measures of protection in the cases in June 1973 (requiring the respondent State to cease testing), subsequently, in its Judgments of 1974187, in view of the and 49 (1).
+160. The outcome of the Nuclear Test cases, however, was rather disappointing: even though the ICJ issued orders of provisional measures of protection in the cases in June 1973 (requiring the respondent State to cease testing), subsequently, in its Judgments of 1974175, in view of the announcement of France's voluntary discontinuance of its atmospheric tests, the ICJ found, yielding to State voluntarism, that the claims of Australia and New Zealand no longer had "any object" and that it was thus not called upon to give a decision thereon 176.
+The dissenting judges in the case rightly pointed out that the legal dispute between the Contending Parties, far from having ceased, still persisted, since what Australia and New Zealand sought was a declaratory judgment of the ICJ stating that atmospheric nuclear tests were contrary to international law 177.